fmolivato/toss_obj_robotic_arm/README.md

 <img height="300" src="images/dextreme.jpg">
 </p>

 Honorable mention to _[DeXtreme: Transfer of Agile In-Hand Manipulation from Simulation to Reality](https://dextreme.org/)_ a work made by NVIDIA.
-This works proves that is possible to go from simulation to reality effictively even on a complex task like robotic hand dexterity.
+This work proves that is possible to go from simulation to reality effictively even on a complex task like robotic hand dexterity.